Microk8s Control Plane API Load Balancing

 Well, my cluster isn’t that stable.
 I’m constantly tinkering with it and it falls over pretty regularly, for one reason or another.
 I spend a reasonable amount of time picking the nodes back up and putting them back in the cluster again.
 It’s mostly replicated shared storage (OpenEBS Jiva) that’s the culprit here, but that’s a story for another day.

-Because I’m running on VM’s in a very limtied home lab, I have no room to scale, so I can’t just run up another node to replace a faulty node.
+Because I’m running on VM’s in a very limited home lab, I have no room to scale, so I can’t just run up another node to replace a faulty node.
 I need to get the faulty one working again.
 This is normally as simple as rebooting it.
 But that’s actually not that simple.
 It’s not difficult either, it’s just a process.
 Thankfully I can automate that with Ansible.

-So, to get around having to edit my ~/.kube/config everytime, I thought I’d load balance the Control Plane API on my pfSense firewall.
+everytime, I thought I’d load balance the Control Plane API on my pfSense firewall.
 I figured if the pfSense isn’t available, I’ve got bigger problems.
-Also, if I really needed to, I could always edit my ~/.kube/config and point it directly at a node in the cluster again.
+Also, if I really needed to, I could always edit my ~/.kube/config

 Other ideas I probably should have thought of